latticexyz/skystrife-public/README.md

 1. Install latest forge using `foundryup` (see [foundry docs](https://book.getfoundry.sh/getting-started/installation))
 2. Run `pnpm` in the base directory to install all dependencies and compile contracts.
 3. Run `pnpm dev` to start your local node, deploy contracts, and start the client.
+You can view the client at `http://localhost:1337/` if you have not changed the default config.

 # Using Local MUD